-- Sort of... - Beware of benefit plan issues. - Who does it benefit, the employee or the insurance company? - Beware of treating your employees; it has risks.
+- Sort of... - Beware of benefit plan issues. - Who does it benefit, the employee or the insurance company? - When treating your employees, remember the risks.

 - Antikickback analysis: What is the intent?

 - If only your best referral sources get free care, that's a problem.

 - Stark law might apply, too.